Delzory/public-status-page-prod/content/issues/2025-01-14-main_website-aintenance-notice.md

 section: issue
 ---

-**Maintenance Notice (Eastern Time)** — As part of maintenance occurring on **January 14, 2025, from 7:00 AM ET to 11:00 PM ET**, our main website may experience intermittent interruptions.
+**Maintenance Notice (Eastern Time)** — As part of maintenance occurring on **June 27, 2025, from 7:00 AM ET to 11:00 PM ET**, our main website may experience intermittent interruptions.

 - **Main Website** will be undergoing scheduled infrastructure work.